cosmos/cosmos-sdk/UPGRADING.md

 More information about [confix](https://docs.cosmos.network/main/tooling/confix).

+#### Events

+The log section of abci.TxResult is not populated in the case of successful msg(s) execution.
+Instead a new attribute is added to all messages indicating the `msg_index` which identifies which events and attributes relate the same transaction

 #### gRPC-Web

 gRPC-Web is now listening to the same address as the gRPC Gateway API server (default: `localhost:1317`).